ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 CAPSULE is an HTTP/3 Frame (as opposed to a QUIC frame) which SHALL only be sent in client-initiated bidirectional streams.
-Intermediaries forward received CAPSULE frames in their unmodified entirety on the same stream where it would forward DATA frames.
-Each Capsule Type determines whether it is opaque or transparent to intermediaries: opaque capsules are forwarded unmodified while transparent ones can be parsed or added by intermediaries.
+Intermediaries forward received CAPSULE frames on the same stream where it would forward DATA frames.
+Each Capsule Type determines whether it is opaque or transparent to intermediaries: opaque capsules are forwarded unmodified while transparent ones can be parsed, added, or removed by intermediaries.

 This specification of CAPSULE currently uses HTTP/3 frame type 0xffcab5.
 If this document is approved, a lower number will be requested from IANA.